-In addition, Mrs Hardy is available to speak with you to discuss strategies to use if there are difficulties with your child's behaviour/emotional needs.
+In addition, Mrs Hardy is available to speak with you to discuss strategies to use or signpost you to further support if there are difficulties with your child's behaviour/emotional needs.

 If outside agencies, including the Educational Psychologist have been involved, recommended support strategies will be shared with you.